vroablec/notebook-navigator/docs/intro-video-script.md

 [pause]

-At the top of the list pane, you'll find controls for search, sorting, appearance, and this important toggle...
+At the top of the list pane, you'll find controls for search, sort, appearance, and this important toggle...
 Show notes from subfolders and descendants.

+[pause]

 ---

+## 4 DESCENDANTS

+Let's talk about this descendants toggle... it's REALLY important and it's enabled by default.

+[pause]

+When it's ON, selecting a folder shows notes from that folder AND all its subfolders.
+Same with tags... you'll see notes from the selected tag and all child tags.

+[short pause]

+When it's OFF, you only see notes that are DIRECTLY in that folder or have EXACTLY that tag.

+[pause]

+If you ever think "why am I seeing so many files?"... check this toggle first.

+[pause]

+---

-## 4 SINGLE PANE
+## 5 SINGLE PANE

 If you prefer the single pane layout, there are some settings to customize it.